adriaandens/fagrant/README.md

   - Enable auto-mounting of shared folder on login (put it in .bashrc)
   - Install puppet for provisioning

-See `makeFagrantCompatible.sh` as an example of commands to execute.
+See `make_vm.sh` as an example of commands to execute.
 They're pretty similar to what one has to do to create a Vagrant box.

 ## Disclaimer